 located less than a mile from the Pine Forest Headquarters

 in Augustine.
-Stepping-stones lead inside the
+Stepping-stones lead up inside to the

-most easily accessible of Belize's river caves.
+most easily accessible of Belize's water caves.

-Everything is big in this cave!
 The two 65-foot arched

 leave you in awe.
 Huge stalactites hang from the massive